I subscribe to several email newsletters. A couple of them are valuable for more than the information they convey.

 Does that make it an anecdote?

 P.S.
+I now have clear evidence that I’m not the only writer who has fun with homonyms.
 Someone commented on an earlier article on misused pears and pointed out that I had committed a booboo myself.
 I aimed at a letter on the keyboard, but didn’t hit it hard enough that it registered.
 I decided to let it stand.